pasws18/documentation/setupguide/setupguide.md

     export PATH=$PATH:$ANDROID_HOME/tools/bin
     export PATH=$PATH:$ANDROID_HOME/platform-tools
     ```
-    Make sure to restart your shell or import these variables into your current session before proceeding.
+    Note: If you only add these lines to the `$HOME/.bash_profile` file, you will have to import these settings into every terminal session by executing `source $HOME/.bash_profile`.
+If you also add the above into your `$HOME/.bashrc` file, your terminal will automatically import these settings.

 #### Watchman